rajeevphysics/Obsidian-MathMatter/Notes/Condensed matter/Free Electron Model - 1D Metal.md

 [^1]
 The wave reflect because of [[Bragg Law (Reflection)]] caused by the wavelengths reflecting off a atom.

-So our wavefunction from [[Schrodinger Equation]] will have both and left and right moving wave.
+So our wavefunction from [[Schrödinger Equation]] will have both and left and right moving wave.

 $$\begin{array}{c}
 \psi_{even} (x ) \propto e^{\frac{i}{\hbar} px} +  e^{-\frac{i}{\hbar} px} \propto e^  {i\pi{\frac{x}{a}}} + e^  {-i\pi{\frac{x}{a}}} \propto cos(\frac{\pi x}{a}) \\